Alternatives to Toptal for Hiring Developers (2026)

 Lemon.io

-Who it is best for: Quick freelancer matching
+Who it's best for: Quick freelancer matching

 Lemon.io offers vetted freelance developers primarily from Eastern Europe and Latin America, with a focus on speed.
 Their matching process typically delivers candidate profiles within 48 hours, which is faster than Toptal's usual timeline.
 They position themselves as a more affordable, faster alternative to Toptal.